rlmanrique/weather_station/README.md

 * Humidity
 * Light intensity

-It sends all data by WiFi.
+It sends all data by WiFi to a database, in this case Influxdb.
+Grapahan can be used to visualize the measurements.

 ## Components

 * Wifi module: ESP8266
+* Pressure sensor : BMP180
+* Temperature and humidity: DTH22
+* Light sensor: TSL237

 ## Links